Bachelor of Arts and Bachelor of General Studies in Environmental Studies

 Sample 4-year plans for the BGS degree in Environmental Studies can be found here: Environmental Studies, or by using the left-side navigation.

-To graduate with honors in environmental studies, an undergraduate must maintain a minimum overall grade-point average of 3.25 and 3.5 in the major.
+To graduate with honors in environmental studies, an undergraduate must maintain a minimum grade-point average of 3.5 in the major.
 The student must also complete an individual honors research project in cooperation with a faculty mentor.
 This project normally represents 2 semesters of original work, the completion of 3 credit hours of EVRN 624 Independent Study, and 3 credit hours of EVRN 625 Honors Research in Environmental Studies.
 All 6 hours may be applied to the 12 hours of environmental studies electives required for the major.
 Upon completion of the research project, honors candidates are required to present the results of their work at the department’s Undergraduate Research Colloquium.